ericoporto/ags-manual-wiki/BlockingScripts.md

 That's fine, and when it finishes running the thread becomes idle again.

 But, suppose that within repeatedly_execute, you make a call to the Character.Say command.
-Say (or *DisplaySpeech* in old-style scripting) is a blocking command and does not return until the character finishes
+Say is a blocking command and does not return until the character finishes
 talking:

 ![](images/threads3.gif)